eddy-bryan/picture-match/README.md

   - Rename the "Time Remaining" stat to "Time Elapsed" after the game starts and include a running clock that tracks the time throughout the game.
 This change would add an extra layer of challenge and excitement for players.

   - Implement a system that multiplies the points a player receives by a factor dependant on the time elapsed during their game.
 This approach would reward faster thinking and decision-making, encouraging players to complete the game as quickly as possible.

+## Testing and Bug Fixes

+During the development and testing of the Picture Match game, the following issues were identified and subsequently addressed:

+### Fixed Bugs

+- **Same Tile Click Issue:** In some instances, clicking the same tile twice would still trigger a match.
+To resolve this, a check for whether a tile is already in the 'flippedTiles' array before considering it for a match has been added.

+- **Incorrect Tile Click Behavior:** Correct tiles remained clickable and would flip back over if an unmatched tile was clicked, still retaining their green border.
+To address this, a new array specifically for correct pairs was implemented alongside additional checks withing the 'flipTile' function.

+- **Tiles Flipping Before Game Start:** Tiles were sometimes flipping if clicked before the game officially began.
+Additionally, correct tiles retained the green border and locked in the tile-back image state after the game started.
+To fix this, a 'memoryPhase' condition was added to the 'flipTile' function to ensure tiles could only be interacted with when the game is in progress.

+- **Sound Playback Issue:** There were instances where audio clips were not playing.
+This error was cause by the audio clips not being loaded until after the script in the HTML file.
+To rectify this issue, the audio clips were moved so that they appear before the script in the HTML file.

+- **Winner Message Timing:** The winner message occasionally appeared before a player had actually won the game.
+This was caused due to confusion with the 'correctPairs' array as tiles are stored individually to the array rather than as paired matches.
+Due do this, the player only had to match half of the pairs to be greeted with the winner overlay.
+To address this, the 'checkForWin' function was modified accordingly.

+- **Overlay Display Issue:** In some cases, overlay messsages did not completely cover the window, affecting the visual experience.
+This was resolved by changing the sizing units to '100vh' and '100vw' to ensure consistent overlay sizing.

 Pictures - catalyststuff on Freepik.com